 Scope of the Regulations with Regard to Laboratory and Field Research

 The ATD Standard - Zoonotic section explicitly covers the risks of zoonotic disease transmission and operations involving the capture, sampling, or transportation of wildlife and operations involving samples, cultures, or other materials potentially containing zoonotic aerosol transmissible pathogens.

 Principal investigators complete a Biological Use Authorization (BUA) for Institutional Biosafety Committee review.
 The BUA serves as the written biosafety and exposure control plan and describes the work procedures that minimize the production of aerosols, the use of personal protective equipment, cleaning and decontamination procedures, locations of emergency healthcare services, and the symptoms of infection for the pathogens associated with the project.
-The BUA can function as the written biosafety and exposure control plan, or the PI may complete the full length ATD Biosafety Plan template (linked below).
-The exposure control plan must be reviewed, updated annually and as needed, and filed with the campus biosafety officer to document compliance with the standard.
+As the biosafety and exposure control plan, the BUA must be reviewed, updated annually and as needed, and filed with the biosafety officer to document compliance with the ATD Standard.